markdanial/new_portfolio/README.md

 # new_portfolio

-Uses smacss priniciples for sass organization and Compass to compiel
+Uses smacss priniciples for sass organization and Compass to compile